 He flicks the light switch sparking the dim bulbs in the Art Deco fitting.
 It’s still dark, but light enough to realise that the darkness in the room emanates from the furniture.
 Three massive timber wardrobes and a substantial bookcase with glass panelled doors.
 A folded piece of cardboard jammed between the doors keeps them shut.

 Danni takes a little time to adjust to the miserly light, then steps past the writer and opens one of the wardrobes.
 It’s packed.
 Thick coats, evening gowns, other clothing that’s not immediately recognisable, all squashed in together.
 A few have dusty plastic covers on them, and there’s the unmistakeable odour of camphor.
 Six years the great-aunt’s been dead.
-It seems longer than that since anyone’s been in here.
+It seems longer than that since anyone’s been in this wardrobe.
 She reaches in for a pale-green jacket with russet-coloured fur trim.
 It looks ancient, and expensive.
 She holds it against herself.

 ‘I don’t rummage through her things, Danni.
 I just leave them.
 They’re like a memorial to her.’